-There’s no need for a runway or anything like that, just enough space to get up to the critical takeoff speed.
-Aeromobil says that it will be able to sell its flying car, when it’s released, for $400,000, or about the price of a Lamborghini Aventador.
+There is no need for a runway or anything like that, just enough space to get up to the critical takeoff speed.
+Aeromobil says that it will be able to sell its flying car, when it is released, for $400,000, or about the price of a Lamborghini Aventador.
 It might not have the styling of the Aventador, but it can certainly do something the supercar can’t.

 Moller was founded more than 40 years ago, before Harry Potter and the Back To The Future films made flying cars famous.
 Although the company has invested heavily in older technologies, it’s focus is on creating something absurdly powerful and convenient.

-The Skycar, the 5th generation prototype, can travel more than 400 miles and reach speeds of up to 122 mph in the air.
+The Skycar, the 5th generation prototype, can travel more than 400 miles and reach speeds of up to 125 mph in the air.
 However, investors aren’t sure that the company has wings.
-Since 2003, the share price has fallen by more than 95 percent, suggesting that Moller might not be a market leader in the future.
+Since 2003, the share price has fallen by more than 95 percent, suggesting that Moller might not be a market leader in the future into 2023 or beyond.